Skip to main content

 What to ask about the costs of your cancer treatment

 Talk with your health care team.
 They’ll usually know who can help you find answers to your questions, including questions about the costs of your treatment.
-Here are some questions you can ask about costs.
-Choose the ones that relate to you and your treatment.
+You might also want to ask if there is someone in the office, clinic or hospital who can help answer your questions about costs and insurance.

 • Does my health insurance company need to pre-approve or pre-certify any part of the treatment before I start?